AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-4/README.md

 # Bootstrapping the etcd Cluster

+## Introduction

-Kubernetes components are inherently stateless, and they rely on `etcd` to store all cluster-related data, such as configuration, cluster state, and service discovery information.
+Kubernetes components are inherently **stateless**, and they rely on `etcd` to store all cluster-related data, such as configuration, cluster state, and service discovery information.

+![](./images/etcd.drawio.svg)

+This is the fourth lab on setting up a Kubernetes cluster from scratch on Amazon Web Services (AWS) series.
 In this guide, we will set up a two-node `etcd` cluster to provide high availability and secure communication between Kubernetes components.
 This setup is designed to ensure that the cluster state is consistently stored and available even if one `etcd` node goes down.

-![](./images/etcd.drawio.svg)

-## Pretask: Initialize AWS Infrastructure:
+## Pretask: Initialize AWS Infrastructure

-We have covered this setup in detailed in lab 1.
-Just follow this setup to intialize the infrastructure.
+In this setup, we will design and deploy AWS Infrastructure to support Kubernetes Cluster.
+The cluster will

+- Consist of `four` public instances, divided into `two` categories: **Controller nodes** and **Worker nodes**.
+- To enable connectivity and internet access to the nodes, we will create a **public route table** and attach an **internet gateway** to it.
+This will allow the nodes to communicate with each other and access external resources and services.
+- Finally, we will utilize Pulumi python to create and manage this AWS infrastructure.

 ![](./images/infra.drawio.svg)